 De Minimis is Latin for “about minimal things.”
 Over the millennia, it has been applied to a variety of industries.
 However, during the last century, it was primarily tied to the worlds of finance and imports & exports.

 For today’s purpose, we’ll be focusing on the latter aspect.

 Before we can dive into the changes that have been made to De Minimis Restrictions and how they impact you, it’s first important to highlight how U.S. customs delineates different types of shipments.
 Today, they are separated into three categories, known as:

 - Informal Entries – Low-value goods and commodities that are shipped or carried into the country and commonly used for personal and commercial uses.
-No surety bond is required to import them, and once they’ve been cleared by customs, they’re sent on their way.
+No surety bond is required to import these low-value shipments, and once they’ve passed customs clearance, they’re sent on their way.

 - Formal Entries – High-value goods that are used for commercial selling purposes.
 They require a surety bond exceeding the formal entry value threshold.
 In addition, the importer must file customs forms and provide HTSUS classification.
 Also, a CBP Form 7501 must be submitted for the goods to be released.

 The Tariff Act of 1930 was one of the very first U.S. bills that raised the price of duty-free imports.
 At the time, it sought to increase the dollar limit on duty-free goods in two keys ways: